CNR-STIIMA-IRAS/cnr_param/README.md

 ## The Design

 ### User Functions

-The pacakge provide a unique interface to get and set param that are stored in different databases.
+The package provides a unique interface to get and set parameters that are stored in different databases.

-The core is the file [cnr_param.h](./include/cnr_param/cnr_param.h), that should be the only file needed to be included by the user.
+The core is the file [cnr_param.[h](./include/cnr_param/cnr_param.h), which should be the only header file included by the user.

-The file provide four main functions:
+The file provides four main functions:

 ```cpp
 bool has(const std::string& key, std::string& what, const std::vector<ModulesID>& modules = {ModulesID::ROS2, ModulesID::MAPPED_FILE});